mainmatter/playbook/development-process/README.md

-  mockups/sketches or other visuals that help understand the desired outcome; it might also be beneficial to add a summary of the issue's history, covering previous related changes or alternative approaches that have been ruled out and why
+  mockups/sketches or other visuals that help understand the desired outcome; it might also be beneficial to add a summary of the issue's history, covering previous related changes or alternative approaches that have been ruled out and also providing the reasons for those changes
 - include reproduction steps if the issue describes a bug; ideally those are visualized with a screen recording or other media
 - detail concrete requirements that must be met in order to complete the issue;
-  in order to prepare this list, the iteration lead might need to synchronize with a team member more familiar with a particular part of the code base or feature
+  in order to prepare this list, the iteration lead might need to partner with a team member more familiar with a particular part of the code base or feature
 - include all necessary materials that are needed for the issue; this could be visual assets, links to online documentation for third party libraries or APIs or contact details for external parties involved in an issue etc.
-- bring up any open questions that need to be answered, or risks that have been identified and might prevent this issue from being completed
+- bring up any open questions that need to be answered, or risks that have been identified and might prevent the issue from being completed
-- be a discrete unit of work; issues should only contain related requirements and ideally not represent more than a few days of work - larger issues can often be broken down into multiple smaller ones, possibly even allowing work occurring in parallel
+- be a discrete unit of work; issues should only contain related requirements and ideally not represent more than a few days of work - larger issues can often be broken down into multiple smaller ones, possibly even allowing to be worked on simultaneously

 #### Spikes

-If a particular task is associated with too many open questions or uncertainties to be converted into a well-prepared issue, it is better to plan a spike first in order to resolve these open questions.
+If a particular task is associated with too many open questions or uncertainties to be converted into a well-prepared issue, it is preferable to plan a spike first in order to resolve these open questions.
 Spikes should have:

 - a description of the original requirement that will eventually be addressed in